New York City Endodontics

 There has been an old myth circulating for many years about root canals and the pain they cause.
 Some patients are so afraid of root canals that they avoid going to the dentist, only making their tooth issues worse.
 In reality, nothing could be further from the truth.
 Endodontics, the specific treatment for root canals, is not the root of patients’ pain, but is actually the release from pain.
-Despite many people’s misconceptions, our endodontics in New York are designed to heal you from your pain and get your life back to normal.
+Despite many people’s misconceptions, Endodontists are the specialists in pain management & saving your natural teeth.
+We heal you from pain & get you back to a normal, healthy life.

 Thanks to the latest innovations of dental technology and anesthesiology, having a root canal treatment feels the same as getting a filling.
-Rather than delaying your agony, experience true release and restoration by visiting our friendly practice at City Endodontics PLLC.
+Experience true release and restoration by visiting our friendly practice at City Endodontics PLLC.

 The Purpose of Root Canal Treatments

 Have you been suffering from severe toothache?
 Toothache can occur when your tooth has been extremely infected deep inside.
 The intense throbbing you feel can even affect your gums, other surrounding teeth, and your jaws, or give you horrendous migraines as well.
-The terrible thing is that pain is not going to go away unless you get root canal treatment.
+The terrible thing is that pain is not going to go away unless you seek Dental Treatment.
 The way that root canals work is that the dentist will be able to get rid of rotten, damaged tissue and the agonizing nerve beneath, so you no longer feel pain.
 When the bacteria is gone from the root, it is much harder for the tooth to be re-infected.

-All of this is much more beneficial to your tooth than trying to extract a tooth.
+All of this is much more beneficial for you rather than trying to extract a tooth.
 When you extract a tooth, there is never a perfect replacement for that natural tooth.
-Endodontic treatment manages to save the original tooth in a cost effective way, and keeps bacteria from entering your bloodstream in massive amounts.
+Endodontic treatment saves the original tooth in a cost effective way, helping to maintain function and form.

 Root canals tend to have an overwhelming success rate of 95%.
 In rare cases, however, some clients have had issues where their tooth becomes painful or infected months or years following the treatment.